labordynamicsinstitute/replicability-training/jira-workflow-training.md

 Additional details for each of the key stages are provided here.

 ### In Progress
+The first thing you must do is advance the ticket from `Open` to `In Progress`.
 At this stage, you are collecting information.
 - start by [creating a repository](https://github.com/labordynamicsinstitute/replicability-training/wiki/Setting-up-a-repository-on-Bitbucket)
-  - the repository name should be the name of the JIRA issue (e.g., `AEJPOLICY-5`)
+  - the repository name should be the name of the JIRA issue (e.g., `AEAREP123-5`)
-  - populate the repository with the [template](https://github.com/AEADataEditor/replication-template/releases/latest/)
+  - populate the repository with the latest version of the [template](https://github.com/AEADataEditor/replication-template)
   - delete unused files from the template!
 Then `git add` those that you keep around
-- Establish a list of the Tables and Figures in the paper, and use this to guide you in [REPLICATION.md](https://github.com/AEADataEditor/replication-template/blob/master/REPLICATION.md).
+- In the template, you will find code-check-TEMPLATE.xlsx.
+Use this to create a list of all Tables and Figures in the paper, and use this to guide you in [REPLICATION.md](https://github.com/AEADataEditor/replication-template/blob/master/REPLICATION.md).
-- Fill out the **Entry Questionnaire** (see  the Jira project for the link)
-- Then fill out the Jira form, in particular the following fields
+- Then fill out the following fields in the Jira ticket (some may be pre-populated):
-  - `Entry questionnaire` - date the Entry Questionnaire was filled out
-  - `Code provenance` - location of the code (programs) package - this can be email, or a particular location
+  - `Code provenance` In almost all cases, this is the openICPSR repo for which you will have received a notification email.
-  - `Journal` has been identified.
+  - `Journal`
-  - `Manuscript Central identifier`  has been noted (optional, if available)
+  - `Manuscript Central identifier`
+- The following fields, located in the REPL.
+INFO tab on the bottom right of your Jira ticket, must also be filled out:
+  - `TYPEOFARTICLE` "Does the article contain empirical work, simulations, or experimental work?" - typically the answer should be "Yes".
+You should answer "No" only if you read the article and find that it is entirely theoretical, no simulations or empirical work at all.
+  - `RCT` Is the paper about a randomized control trial?
+This should be immediately obvious from the abstract.
+  - `RCT NUMBER` If it is an RCT, fill in the associated RCT registration number (typically in the title page footnote)

 You can now proceed to change the status to `Code`

 ### Code
 In this stage, download the code or the entire replication package, and populate the Bitbucket repository.
+- Download the code from openICPSR (typicaly for most cases).
+See [openICPSR repositories](openICPSR_training.md) for instructions on downloading these materials.
+- Populate the Bitbucket repository:
+  - Use `git clone` to clone the Bitbucket repository onto your local computer.
+It should be named something like AEAREP-123.
+  - Copy/paste the downloaded openICPSR folder into the local copy of the AEAREP-123 repository.
+The local repository should now have the relevant LDI replication template materials and the openICPSR folder containing the replication materials provided by the authors.

-- See above how to handle data.
+  - Perform a `git add`, `git commit`, `git push` sequence to populate the Bitbucket repo with the authors' replication materials (see above how to handle data).

+Now you will establish a **list of Datasets used** and fill out the **Data Citation and Information** report.
+- From the README provided by the authors, or the article itself, establish a list of datasets used in the article.
+- Now you will fill out the **Data Citation and Information** report:
+  - A link to the report can be found in the tall grey bar on the left side of the ticket.
+If this tall grey bar is not visible, then edit the url according to the directions above.
-- Fill out the form with the location of the repository (e.g. `https://bitbucket.org/aeaverification/aearep-2/src/master/`)
+  - Fill out the `DATA CITATION REPORT` field on Jira with the date on which you complete this report.
-- From the README of the replication package, or the article itself, establish a **list of Datasets used**.
-You will use this to guide you  when filling out the **Data Citation and Information** report.
+  - Use the list of datasets to guide you when filling this out.
+  - **AT THE SAME TIME:** write the corresponding `Data description` section of REPLICATION.md.
-- Add the **list of datasets** to the repository, `git add` it, and commit.
+Add the list of datasets to the repository (`git add`, `git commit`)

+Next fill out the following fields in the Jira ticket:
+  - `Software Used` Start typing the name of the software program you will use for the replication.
+Softwares that have used in the past will show up as options (e.g. start typing "Stata" and you will see it pop up).
+  - `BITBUCKET SHORT NAME` Write the issue number (e.g. AEAREP-123).
+This should populate the `GIT WORKING LOCATION` field, which is the URL for the Bitbucket repo you created earlier.
+  - `PROGRAMSEQUENCE` Does the README tell you the correct sequence for running the code?
+  - `PROGRAMSDOCUMENTATION` Are the provided programs well commented?
+Are they documented in the README?
+  - `PROGRAMSSTRUCTUREMANUAL` Does the README note any manual changs that you need to make to the code in order for it to run?

 > Commit!

-You can proceed to the next stage.
+You can now proceed to change the status to `Data`

 ### Data
-Referring back to your **list of datasets**, assess whether at least part of the code can be run.

-- If nothing can be run, fill out `Reason for non-accessibility of data` and continue to `Code Review`.
-- If at least some of the code can be run, identify the `Data provenance`  (where you **got** the data from: email, URL, Github, Dropbox, etc.) and `Location of data`  (where you **put** the data, which can be CISER, laptop, or Git LFS, or somewhere else).

-Proceed to `Verification`.
+Fill out the following Jira fields:
+  - `COMPUTING ENVIRONMENT` In which environment will you be executing the authors' code?
+  - `DATA PROVENANCE` Where, specifically, are you accessing the data?
+Typically this is the openICPSR repo URL (same as `CODE PROVENANCE`
+  - `DATAAVAILABILITYACESS` Is at least some of the data available?
+  - `DATAAVAILABILITYEXCLUSIVE`
+  - `REASON FOR NON-ACCESSIBILITY OF DATA` Fill this out if **none** of the code can be run
+  - `NUMBEROFDATASETS` How many datasets are used in the article?
+  - `DATASETSINCLUDED` How many of the datasets used in the article are actually provided by the authors?
+  - `WORKING LOCATION OF THE DATA` Where did you put the data?
+Examples: CISER, laptop, or Git LFS, or somewhere else

+You can now proceed to change the status to `Write Preliminary Report`

+### Write Preliminary Report
+At this stage, you need to fill out the REPLICATION.md up to the "Replication steps" part.
+- Commit this preliminary report to the Bitbucket repository.
+- This allows for earlier identification of that issues that might warrant changes to the procedure.
+  - In particular, this is the stage where you might have identified that some, but not all data are not provided, and we can undertake steps there.

+> Commit!

+You can now proceed to change the status to `Verification`

 ### Verification